The woman who shaped de Blasio on schools

 Sources close to Farina and de Blasio say the mayor-elect is trying to convince his longtime adviser to become the next schools chancellor, and that Farina is considering the post.

 The 70-year-old Farina’s influence on de Blasio’s educational philosophy is strong.
-Her progressive stance of focusing on the whole child and doubling down on early childhood education and middle school are themes de Blasio adopted in his campaign.
+Her progressive stance of focusing on the whole child and emphasis on early childhood education and middle school are themes de Blasio adopted in his campaign.
 He made education his centerpiece, promising universal pre-k and after-school programs for every middle schooler.

 Previously, Farina insisted to Capital and other outlets that she was not planning on coming out of retirement for the schools chancellor post.
 Now, she’s not returning Capital’s phone calls, and sources say she’s begun to reconsider in the last few days after telling de Blasio of her dissatisfaction with the newest crop of chancellor candidates, including Barbara Byrd-Bennett, now superintendent of Chicago schools, and Kaya Henderson, chancellor of Washington’s schools, who both support the expansion of charters and closing of poor performing schools.